Efficient NIRCam Selection of Quiescent Galaxies at 3 < z < 6 in CEERS: Abstract

 \section{Abstract}

-The substantial populations of massive quiescent galaxies at $z\ge3$ challenge our understanding of rapid galaxy growth and quenching over short timescales.
+Substantial populations of massive quiescent galaxies at $z\ge3$ challenge our understanding of rapid galaxy growth and quenching over short timescales.
 In order to piece together this evolutionary puzzle, more statistical samples of these objects are required.
 Established techniques for identifying massive quiescent galaxies are increasingly inefficient and unconstrained at $z>3$.
 As a result, studies report that as much as 70\% of quiescent galaxies at $z>3$ may be missed from existing surveys.
 In this work, we propose a new empirical color selection technique designed to select massive quiescent galaxies at $3\lesssim z \lesssim 6$ using JWST NIRCam imaging data.
-We use empirically-constrained galaxy SED templates to define a region in the $F277W-F444W$ vs. $F150W-F277W$ color plane that appears unique in capturing quiescent galaxies at $z>3$ and minimizes contamination from other red galaxy populations.
-We apply this color selection criteria to the Cosmic Evolution Early Release Science (CEERS) Survey and filter out $>99\%$ of sources.
-We identify 44 candidate $z\gtrsim3$ quiescent galaxies and derive volume density estimates of $n\sim1-4\times10^{-5}$\,Mpc$^{-3}$ at $3<z<5$, finding excellent agreement with existing reports on similar populations in the CEERS field.
-Thanks to NIRCam's wavelength coverage and sensitivity, this technique provides an efficient filter that aids in the search for these rare galaxies.
+We use empirically-constrained galaxy SED templates to define a region in the $F277W-F444W$ vs. $F150W-F277W$ color plane that captures quiescent galaxies at $z>3$.
+We apply this color selection criteria to the Cosmic Evolution Early Release Science (CEERS) Survey and identify 44 candidate $z\gtrsim3$ quiescent galaxies.
+Over half of these sources are newly discovered and, on average, exhibit specific star formation rates of post-starburst galaxies.
+We derive volume density estimates of $n\sim1-4\times10^{-5}$\,Mpc$^{-3}$ at $3<z<5$, finding excellent agreement with existing reports on similar populations in the CEERS field.
+Thanks to NIRCam's wavelength coverage and sensitivity, this technique provides an efficient tool to search for large samples of these rare galaxies.